 This type of call routing allows you to set a ratio of calls to be routed to each person in the group.
 You might for example be training a new member of staff and you don't want their phone to be ringing continually.
 You could set them to 10% so that you can have a conversation about the call after each one has been handled.

 Example: Again, using our example of a five-person team, you would allocate a percentage of the calls to each individual, so for example, one member of the team may perform dual roles and therefore they can't take as many calls as the other members.
 You'd therefore set their percentage lower than the rest of those in the group.
 Equally, if you have several high-performing salespeople, you may wish to funnel a larger proportion of calls to them to get the best performance out of the team.

 Speak to your provider

-As there are so many options when it comes to routing calls to hunt groups, we'd always recommend speaking to your phone system provider to make sure the system works as well as possible for you.
+As there are so many options when it comes to routing calls to hunt groups, we'd always recommend speaking to your business phone system provider to make sure the system works as well as possible for you.